 Divide breakfast bowl ingredients between two bowls: quinoa, arugula, eggs, and avocado.
 Drizzle with magic green sauce, season with sea salt and black pepper, and enjoy!

-Magic Green Sauce will keep in a sealed container in the refrigerator for 3-5 days.
+Magic Green Sauce will keep in a sealed container in the refrigerator for 3-5 days (we love these cute Weck Mold Jars).